What is plagiarism?

 When quoting or paraphrasing ideas, theories, data or words that were created or authored by someone other than you, make sure that you both cite them in the text, and document them in the "works cited" or bibliography at the end of your paper.

 Anti-Plagiarism Strategies for Research Papers by Robert Harris

-Provides ideas on designing a curriculum that prevents students from plagiarizing, also covers detection tools.
+Directed toward faculty, this site provides ideas on designing a curriculum that prevents students from plagiarizing.
+It also covers detection tools.

 TurnItIn is a plagiarism detection service available through Blackboard.
 Use TurnItIn to collect papers and assignments from the students by creating TurnItIn Assignments using the Control Panels of your Blackboard course.
 Once the work is collected from your students is is automatically compared to a variety of sources including the Internet and other papers that have been submitted in the past.
 More information is available from the Campus Information Systems Help Desk at x4357.